-Naltrexone is a medication that is FDA-approved for the treatment of alcohol use disorder (AUD) and opioid use disorders.
+Naltrexone is a medication that is FDA-approved for the treatment of alcohol use disorder (AUD) and opioid use disorder.
 It is an opioid antagonist that works by blocking the euphoric effects of alcohol, which can lead to decreased craving.
 The drug is largely underprescribed, despite being shown to be a safe, non-addictive, cost-effective option for those looking to cut back or abstain from drinking alcohol.

 A recent scientific review confirmed the safety of oral naltrexone when used as indicated.
 British researchers at the University of Manchester found no serious side effects for those who took naltrexone, compared to those who took a placebo.